Icefoxes/Icefoxes.github.io/_posts/2018-03-15-PlantUML with vscode.markdown

 - Deployment diagram
 - Timing diagram

-With VSCode, it can be even more powerful.
+For PlantUML itself, it is a Jar package, but with VSCode, it can be even more powerful.
 VSCode has a PlantUML extension supporting review, export for multiple file-formats(png, svg etc.)
 ### Get Started
 ##### Prerequisite
 - Java
 - [Graphviz](http://www.graphviz.org/download/)

-for Graphviz, you need to add its dot.exe into environment variables
+I think everyone know how to download, install and setup Java, and  Graphviz, you need to add its dot.exe into environment variables

 | Environment Variable Name        | Value                            |
 | ----------------------------     |:--------------------:            |